 Now I touched base on it earlier, but the finale is truly worth the price of admission alone as a newly rejuvenated Rachenko leads the rebels on an all-out assault on his previous employers’ compound in a rousing and epic 80’s firefight that is complete with explosions, bullets whizzing through the air, tanks and Lundgren sporting a massive and awe-inspiring machine gun with a circular fed clip on the top.
 It just screams action hero weapon.

 He earns his one-man army status as he runs a gauntlet of soldiers even blowing off one of their arms with a spray from his beast like weapon.
 Then, of course, he saves the best for last as he single handedly brings down a chopper with the evil General Vortek played by T.P.
 McKenna on board.
 It is here where Vortek spits out the line “you were Spetsnaz,” to which Rachenko replies, “I am Spetsnaz, but I am no longer one of you.”
 It is a great moment and a wonderful example of the lone wolf warrior emerging from the shadows.

 The whole movie just radiates 80’s action superiority and I have the collector’s edition Blu-Ray which features a score of special features that enhances an already bad ass flick which announced Lundgren as the new breed of action hero.

-Relive the glory of Red Scorpion and it’s total 80’s supremacy below with the battle tested climax and happy anniversary!!!
+Relive the glory of Red Scorpion and it’s total 80’s supremacy below with these battle tested videos showcasing the 80’s infused action set pieces and happy anniversary!!!